-Students will learn to perform secretarial and medical assistant responsibilities in private physicians' offices, hospitals and medical laboratories.
+Students will learn to perform secretarial and medical assistant responsibilities required in private physicians' offices, hospitals and medical laboratories.
 Cultivation of desirable personal traits and attitudes of the medical office assistant will be emphasized.
 Office projects include case histories, medical reports, filing systems and record-keeping.
-Development of skill in transcribing medical reports.
+Development of skills in transcribing medical reports will be introduced.

-Prerequisites: KEY 12 and WPR 11; or departmental approval
+Prerequisites: KEY 11 and WPR 11; or departmental approval